 1. Never Schedule Fleet Wraps During Your Busy Season

-You may have the best marketing manager in the US, but just because things look shiny on a pdf doesn’t mean you need to start your fleet wraps now.
+You may have the best marketing manager in the US, but just because you’ve designed an awesome fleet wrap doesn’t mean you need to start your fleet wraps right now.

 Work closely with your local shop managers to find the quietest time of the year for your wrapping any group of vehicles.

-Installers block out their schedule and decline other jobs, so if we show up at your shop to install, and we don’t get all the vehicles we were promised, then we’ll need to charge for that time.
-Plus the next time, when we come back to get the rest of the job done.
+Installers block out their schedule and decline other jobs, so if we show up at your shop to install and we don’t get all the vehicles we were promised, then we’ll need to charge for that time.
+We also have to charge for the additional trip when we come back to get the rest of the job done.

 2. Don’t Invest In Full Wraps If You Don’t Have The Budget Or Time